 Showcasing examples of your work is one of the best ways to attract new leads and even close sales.
 But you can take it a step further than just sharing photos—and share the “story” behind the project.

 Stories are where your prospective customers will find connections and relatability, which can be incredibly powerful.
 When you put together the story behind a project along with photos from it, these are called “case studies,” and can be an excellent selling tool.

 What are case studies?

 Case studies are basically articles that not only have photos of a project but they also explain how a landscaping company was able to help a customer with a unique situation—or even a challenge, explains Chris Heiler, founder, and CEO of Green Industry marketing agency Landscape Leadership.

-When landscaping companies create case studies on “relatable” projects, it can help prospective clients to see how their own problem could also be solved.
+When landscaping companies create case studies on “relatable” projects, it can help prospective clients to see how their own problems could also be solved.

 Heiler says that Level Green Landscaping in the DC Metro area recently did a case study on a high-use patio that was located on the top of a building in DC.
 They had a pretty specific problem of having found that their Knock Out Roses had been infected with Rose Rosette Disease, ahead of a big company party.

 “While a prospective client might not have a Rose Rosette Disease issue, they could need a landscaping company that can act quickly if there’s a problem,” Heiler explains.
 “This case study did a great example of demonstrating how Level Green could solve a problem under a very tight deadline.”

 According to Heiler, case studies can work for both residentially focused and B2B companies.
 The key is to find the pain points that will be most relatable to each of these types of clients.
 The potential challenges and needs of a residential homeowner are obviously going to be different from that of a property manager.